RobotLocomotion/ipopt-mirror/README.md

 along with all of the downloads from the ThirdParty/*/get.* source code unpacked.

 The script get_ipopt_source.sh was used to create the mirror.
+It applies remove-pedantic-errors.diff to remove a compile flag which creates issues with clang.
+(The default distribution removes this flag already when compling on Darwin, but doesn't check the actual compiler in use.)

 Note about using IPOPT with MATLAB (Linux specific):